KoalaBR/spotlight/readme.md

   In case of Bing this may not be possible.
 (This feature is not yet implemented)
 * Tag an image.
 You can use more than one tag on an image.
 * Show: shows the selected image in the program
-* Set title: Allows to set a title for images (Not yet implemented)
+* Set title: Allows to set a title for images

 # Translations

 English and german are supported translations.
 Depending on the system locale either german (locale starts with "de_") or english (anything else) will be setup.

 QLocale::system() is used to identify the locale.
-This routine seems to look for either `LC_MESSAGES` or `LANG` to setup the locale.
+This routine seems to look for either `LC_MESSAGES` or `LANG` to setup the locale (Linux).